aau-claaudia/ailab-docs/docs/getting-started/file-transfer.md

 		==CHANGE ai-fe02.srv.aau.dk ADDRESS==

-	You can also copy in the opposite direction, e.g. from the AI Student Cloud platform to your local computer with:
+	You can also copy in the opposite direction, e.g. from the AI Lab platform to your local computer with:

 	!!! example